tiger40490/repsc/py/_dir_readme.txt

-The current layout of this direction:
+The current layout of this directory:

 * slist/.. are python scripts about singly linked lists.

 * ck/... are python scripts about sockets.